iotaledger/hornet/documentation/docs/post_installation/run_as_a_verifier.md

 ---
+description: How to configure a Hornet node as a verifier node.
+image: /img/logo/HornetLogo.png
 keywords:
 - IOTA Node
 - Hornet Node
 - verifier
 - Chrysalis Phase 2
 - receipts
-description: How to configure a Hornet node as a verifier node.
-image: /img/logo/HornetLogo.png
+- how to
 ---

 # How to Run Hornet as a Verifier Node

  A verifier node is a node which validates receipts.
-Receipts are an integral component of the migration mechanism used to migrate funds from the legacy into the new Chrysalis Phase 2 network.
+Receipts are an integral component of the migration mechanism used to migrate funds from the legacy network into the Chrysalis Phase 2 network.
 You can find a more detailed explanation on how the migration mechanism works in the [Chrysalis documentation](https://wiki.iota.org/chrysalis-docs/guides/migration_mechanism).

 This guide explains how to configure a Hornet node as a verifier node: